Chu Suanzi: During Emperor Mu's reign

 After Lady Chu became empress dowager, she received an official petition stating that since her mother Lady Xie had already received a title, the deceased wives of her father, Ladies Xun and Bian, should be granted titles posthumously as well.
 Empress Dowager Chu dismissed the petition.

 Due to Emperor Mu's young age, Empress Dowager Chu was quickly called upon to serve as regent.
-He Chong (何充) was her key advisor.
+He Chong was her key advisor.
 He Chong initially wanted to share that authority with her father Chu Pou, but Chu Pou believed that as the empress dowager's father, it was inappropriate for him to serve in that capacity, and therefore remained a provincial governor.
 Eventually, in 345, that role went to Emperor Mu's granduncle Sima Yu the Prince of Kuaiji.
 After He Chong's death in 346, the authority was shared between Sima Yu and Cai Mo.
 After the general Huan Wen conquered Cheng Han in 347, effectively, the imperial government lost authority over the western provinces, with Huan being only nominally submissive.
 In response, Sima Yu invited the equally renowned Yin Hao to join as a key advisor to the empress dowager.

 In 348, after he led a failed campaign against the collapsing Later Zhao with major losses, Chu Pou died in humiliation on 1 Jan 350.
 During the next few years, however, without major campaigns on Jin's part, many of Later Zhao's southern provinces switched their allegiance to Jin, but not firmly so.
 Huan repeatedly requested permission to march north, but was constantly rebuffed by Sima Yu and Yin, who were concerned that he would be even harder to control if he recovered central and northern China for Jin.